-Maryland Rep. Andy Harris sets off metal detector while carrying gun near House chamber
+Rep. Andy Harris of Maryland sets off metal detector while carrying gun near House chamber

 The incident is the latest to heap scrutiny on lawmakers who may be carrying weapons at the Capitol.

-Some Republicans have been fuming about the installation of the metal detectors in the wake of the riot at the Capitol, and in some cases have blown through the metal refused to cooperate with searches after setting them off.
+Some Republicans have expressed outrage about the installation of the metal detectors in the wake of the riot and in a few cases have blown through them and refused to cooperate with searches after setting them off.

-Freshman Rep. Lauren Boebert (R-Colo.), who has pledged to carry her Glock in D.C. and around Congress, reportedly wouldn’t let officers search her bag after setting off the metal detector on Jan.
+Freshman Rep. Lauren Boebert (R-Colo.), who has pledged to carry her Glock in Washington and around Congress, reportedly would not let officers search her bag after setting off the metal detector on Jan.
 12.

-House Democrats hope to pass an amended rule in February that would fine lawmakers $5,000 if they refuse to cooperate with a metal detector screening.
+House Democrats hope to pass an amended rule in February that would fine lawmakers $5,000 if they refuse to cooperate with a metal-detector screening.
 A second offense could lead to a $10,000 fine.

 A spokesman for House Speaker Nancy Pelosi (D-Calif.) declined to comment on Thursday’s incident.